Legal challenge by Minnesota group questions city building permit fees

 "It would be an enormous undertaking to substantiate the accuracy of each report and you would need to hire auditors," he said.
 "I just don't know a better process to report and track building permit fees and expenses."

-In a recent study by the Housing Affordability Institute, a state developers' advocacy organization, municipalities self-reported collecting $73 million more fee revenue than was spent on related service from 2014 to 2018.
-Woodbury and Plymouth were the cities with highest excess revenue.
+In a recent study by the Housing Affordability Institute, a state developers' advocacy organization, municipalities self-reported collecting $73 million more fee revenue than was spent on related services from 2014 to 2018.
+Woodbury and Plymouth were the cities with the highest excess revenue.

 Cities' uses for fees

-Woodbury had collected more than $13 million in fees, revenue that city administrator Clint Gridley said would be typical for a growing city with new homes, apartment complexes and businesses under construction.
-The money is placed into a capital improvement fund for one-time projects that could range from buying a police squad to city building renovations.
+Woodbury had collected more than $13 million in fees, revenue that City Administrator Clint Gridley said would be typical for a growing city with new homes, apartment complexes and businesses under construction.
+The money is placed into a capital improvement fund for one-time projects that could range from buying a police squad car to city building renovations.

 Corcoran earmarked nearly $1 million in permit fees, earned between 2014 to 2018, to pay for renovation to its city hall, Siegel said.
 In recent years, the city averaged about 70 new homes a year, he said.